ali-shoaib-goraya/ali-shoaib-goraya/README.md

 - **Console and GUI-Based Facebook Applications (Python)**: Developed a console-based Facebook application with features including messaging, friend requests, posts, profile management, and notifications.
 Implemented data storage using Excel sheets with the Openpyxl Python library.
 Further extended the project to a Graphical User Interface (GUI) based application, enhancing user experience and accessibility.

+- **Mining Mental Health Trends: A Multi-Method Analysis of Prevalence Data with Forecasting and Clustering**: Analyze mental health disorder prevalence data across countries and years.
+Identify trends, correlations, perform time series analysis, forecast future rates, and group countries by mental health metrics using clustering techniques.

+- **Data generation and architecture design for the classification of Urdu text**: Developed a comprehensive dataset and neural network architecture for the classification of Urdu text, addressing the current challenges in Pakistan.
+This project involved generating diverse Urdu word images, applying data augmentation techniques, and designing a robust neural network to achieve high accuracy in text classification.
+This work significantly contributes to the field of natural language processing and computer vision for the Urdu language.

 ## 🎓 Education

 - **Namal University, Mianwali** — BSCS (November 2021 - July 2025)